 I noticed a policeman and went to get some help.
 As I hoped, the policeman told us we only had to pay the meter price.

-As we walked away, the driver angrily shouted after us, “Don’t call a green taxi again.”
+Then we walked away and the driver angrily shouted after us, “Don’t call a green taxi again.”
 As if.

 Save for later